sharkdp/bat/README.md

 ## Using `bat` on Windows

 `bat` mostly works out-of-the-box on Windows, but a few features may need extra configuration.
-You will need to install the Visual C++ Redistributable: [The latest supported Visual C++ downloads - Microsoft Support](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ### Paging